This Instagrammer Escaped Death Twice — & This Is How It Changed Her Outlook On Life

 After leaving her husband, Yi quit her job.
 But surprisingly, the biggest change in her life ended up coming via her phone.
 “The turning point of leaving my job was when I gave back my BlackBerry and got an iPhone,” says Yi, who remembers playing around with the phone, learning how to use it one night at drinks with a friend.
 Her friend later asked her, “What do you want to do?”
 Her answer was simple: “to eat well and be happy.”

 The friend suggested she download Instagram, because fashion people were posting for a living and she believed food wouldn’t be far behind (she was right).
-That push was the catalyst that propelled her Yi's eventual job as Instagrammer influencer, known as @cy_eats, and purveyor of chili oil that she makes with her now-husband, James.
+That push was the catalyst that propelled her to Yi's eventual job as an Instagram food influencer, known as @cy_eats, and purveyor of chili oil that she makes with her now-fiancé, James.

 But the followers didn't come immediately.
 Yi’s first post was an admittedly “terrible photo” of a scallop dish (her favorite) from the now-closed Tamarind restaurant in New York City.
 And for the first couple of years, she was just posting for fun.
 It wasn’t until a break-up with an Instagram-obsessed boyfriend that she started to seriously consider the app as a career.
 He had about five times the followers she did — in 2014, that was 5,000 to her 1,000 — and in her eyes, “the best revenge was becoming the best Instagrammer ever.”